ros2-gbp/webots_ros2-release/webots_ros2_importer/urdf2webots/README.md

   - **--output=OUTFILE**: If set, specifies the path and, if ending in ".proto", name of the resulting PROTO file.
 The filename minus the .proto extension will be the robot name.
   - **--normal**: If set, the normals are exported if present in the URDF definition.
   - **--box-collision**: If set, the bounding objects are approximated using boxes.
-  - **--disable-mesh-optimization**: If set, the duplicated vertices are not removed from the meshes (this can speed up a lot the conversion).
-  - **--multi-file**: If set, the mesh files are exported as separated PROTO files.
   - **--static-base**: If set, the base link will have the option to be static (disable physics)
   - **--tool-slot=LinkName**: Specify the link that you want to add a tool slot to (exact link name from urdf).
   - **--rotation="0 1 0 0"**: Set the rotation field of your PROTO file.
 If your URDF file uses the z-axis as 'up', use `--rotation="1 0 0 -1.5708"`.